suffolklibraries/lgc/content/collections/events/dance-for-parkinsons.md

     content:
       -
         type: text
-        text: 'There is a carpark one to two minuet walking distance from the venue.'
+        text: 'There is a car park one to two minute walking distance from the venue.'
   -
     type: paragraph
     content: